-Please join us for one or all of our summer classes at the Lafayette Community Garden across from the Reservoir.
+Please join us for one or all of our spring classes at the Lafayette Community Garden across from the Reservoir.
 These classes are interactive, informative and fun so come join us and prepare to get your hands dirty!

 Classes are free although a $5 donation is appreciated.